NextLevel/NextLevel/README.md

 ## NextLevel
 Radical Audio Video in [Swift](https://developer.apple.com/swift/)

-This project is currently in development, will be completed this Spring 2015.
+This project is currently in development, will be completed Spring 2015.
 It’s a fun collaboration between [Simon Corsin](http://github.com/rflex) and [Patrick Piemonte](http://github.com/piemonte).

 ## Community